 Ancient coastal town founded around the 1st century AD and sort, as originally Arabic settlement and trading post, probably at Mambrui, North of the river Sabaki.

-Although known as Melinde Portuguese, some argue the origin of the name Ills Swahili Mali Ndi meaning “lot of wealth”.
+Although known under the Portuguese name of Melinde, some claim the origin of the Swahili name of Mali Ndi which means “lot of wealth”.

 The population was 208,000 inhabitants in 2009 and is located in County Kilifi which, again in 2009, had a population of 1.11 million.